-The Industrial Revolution was the transition to new manufacturing processes that occurred from about 1760 to about 1830.
+The Industrial Revolution was the transition to new manufacturing processes from about 1760 to about 1830.
 During this time, the production of goods moved from home businesses, where products were generally crafted by hand, to machine-aided production in factories.
-This revolution, which involved major changes in transportation, manufacturing, and communications, transformed the daily lives of Americans as much as — and arguably more than — any single event in U.S. history.
+This revolution, which involved significant changes in transportation, manufacturing, and communications, transformed the daily lives of Americans as much as — and arguably more than — any single event in U.S. history.

 The technological innovation that would come to mark the United States in the 19th century began to show itself with Robert Fulton’s establishment of steamboat service on the Hudson River, Samuel F. B. Morse’s invention of the telegraph, and Elias Howe’s invention of the sewing machine, all before the Civil War.